tlberglund/gradle-liquibase-plugin/README.md

 News
 ----
-###March 1, 2015
+###March 9, 2015
 The plugin has been updated to support Liquibase 3.3.2.
+Version 1.0.2 fixes a bug that prevented Groovy changelogs from working in Java versions before JDK 8.
 As part of this release, I've bumped the version of Groovy that the plugin uses.
 This can cause issues in Gradle 1.x.
 The workaround is to add
 ```classpath 'org.codehaus.groovy:groovy-backports-compat23:2.3.5'``` to the
 buildscript dependencies.